nginx/agent/site/content/how-to/export-metrics.md

 docs: DOCS-000
 ---

+This document describes how to export the metrics data from F5 NGINX Agent.

 [//]: # "These are Markdown comments to guide you through document structure."
 [//]: # "Remove them as you go, as well as unnecessary sections for this use case."